Sitecore-Community/docs/documentation/Sitecore Fundamentals/Data Providers/index.md

 The root item in a Sitecore database has the name `sitecore` and the ID `{11111111-1111-1111-1111-111111111111}`.
 All items in a Sitecore database are descendants of the root item.

-Sitecore comes with 3 databases.
-By default `core`, `master` and `web` are configured, but additional databases can be added.
+By default the following Sitecore databases are pre-configured, but additional databases can be added:

+* **core** - stores content that determines how the Sitecore application works
+* **master** - stores content available during the content authoring process
+* **web** - stores content available during the content delivery process

 The specific items that are exposed in a Sitecore database depend on the data providers that are assigned to the Sitecore database.
 Each of the default Sitecore databases has a data provider assigned that exposes items stored in a relational database.
 These relational databases are created and specified during Sitecore installation.